Hachi animal stars

 Meet Chico, Our Most Challenging Hachi Dog

-So Mark chose to teach Chico a specific sequence of behaviors that humans would interpret as particular feelings.
-Mark had to be innovative in his work with Chico.
-He did not teach Chico commands like sit, stay, speak; instead, he taught him tasks on an agility course.
+So Mark decided to teach Chico a specific sequence of behaviors that film viewers would interpret as particular "feelings".
+In place of obeying commands like sit, stay, speak - Chico was taught specific tasks on an agility course.
 Chico could see a tunnel and go through it, with the prop becoming his cue.
-He would do the action, and in return, he would be rewarded with a treat.
-Chico understood this process, and it became a game for him.
+He would perform the action, and in return, be rewarded with a treat.
+The process became a game for Chico.

 Meet Layla, Our Affectionate Hachi Dog

 While some scenes required some creativity in order to get Layla to do what we needed (like baby food on Richard’s neck to get her to jump up), the scenes where Richard massaged Layla never needed any embellishment - Layla loved her massages!
-At one point, Richard spent nearly an hour with Layla to get the perfect shot, giving her so much warmth and attention.
-Layla just soaked it right up!
+At one point, Richard spent nearly an hour with Layla to capture the perfect shot, giving her plenty of warmth and attention.
+Layla was in doggy heaven!

-But it wasn’t just the massages Layla loved; she adored playing in the snow too.
-On the night we filmed Hachi's last scene with Professor Parker , we rushed to the train station to capture the fresh snow and Layla was totally in her element.
+But it wasn’t just the massages Layla loved; she adored playing in the snow.
+On the night we filmed Hachi's final scene with Professor Parker, we rushed to the train station to capture the fresh snow and Layla was as excited as can be.

 Meet Forrest, Our Mature Hachi Dog

-Trainer Mark performed the makeover himself.
-He used groomer’s chalk to dull the look of Forrest's coat.
-When elderly Hachi sat outside the train station having flashbacks with his eyes closed, Forrest wore nontoxic makeup and the trainers placed small, warmed magnets on his ears and tail to weigh them down lightly which gave him an aged appearance.
-Once the dog was in a “down and stay” position for a few minutes, he became sleepy and closed his eyes.
+Groomer’s chalk was applied to dull the sheen of Forrest's coat.
+During the teary station scene when the elderly Hachi's life flew past in a final flashback, Forrest wore nontoxic makeup and small, warmed magnets were placed on his ears and tail to lightly weigh them down - giving him an aged appearance.
+Once in a “down and stay” position for a few minutes, Forrest would became sleepy and close his eyes.

-Mark always brought Forrest to work early to reduce the stress caused by rushing to the set.
-This helped Forrest stay sedate, so when the camera rolled, Forrest could more easily portray the mature Hachi we needed to capture.
+When needed on set, Forrest would arrive very early to reduce any stress caused by rushing around.
+This helped him to stay sedate, so when the camera rolled, the Akita could more easily portray the magnificent, mature Hachi seen on the screen.